 The area was classified only in 1993.
 But this is one of the most important national parks in Laos.
 As it is one of the most biologically important in the country,

-Activities like, trekking and canoe with a local guide, support and provide opportunities for local villagers.
-Efforts have been made because of the environmental treats.
-Environmentalists are against of fertiliser plant and hydropower project in the park.
+Activities like, trekking and canoeing with a local guide, support and provide opportunities for local villagers.
+Efforts have been made because of environmental threats.
+Environmentalists are against fertilizer plants and hydropower projects in the park.
 Many species have been hunting and poaching for international trade.

-The park wetlands are suffering with agricultural activities.
-Golden apple snails are a growing problem, since they eat rice and grass.
+The park wetlands are suffering from agricultural activities.
+Golden apple snails are a growing problem since they eat rice and grass.

-To get to Xe Pian National Protected Area you can hire a tuk tuk, going by bus or by tour with a local guide.
-The access road to the park still unpaved and it can be challenging in the rainy season.
+To get to Xe Pian National Protected Area you can hire a tuk-tuk, go by bus, or by a tour with a local guide.
+The access road to the park is still unpaved and it can be challenging in the rainy season.